 Reparations (Wiedergutmachung): Another conflict that is played out in The Obligation is the post-war fight between survivors who refused to take reparations from Germany — calling it “blood money” — and others who applied for and received compensation because they were “owed by the Germans” — owed for the monstrous crimes that had been committed against them, their families and the Jewish people.

 Post-War Survivor Suicide: The Obligation also engages the tragedy of post-war survivor suicide.
 Many survivors took their own lives — in some cases, many years after liberation — unable to live with their guilt at having survived while family, loved ones and so many millions of others perished.
 Some took their lives, unable to endure their own unremitting psychic pain — memories of what they themselves had lived through and witnessed.

 The Auschwitz Survivor: The conflict of the Auschwitz survivor — scarred on their forearms — branded as slaves with crudely etched numbers identifying them forever as living victims of Nazi terror, was uniquely tragic.
 When confronted with questions — perhaps many years after liberation — such as “what is that?” or “what does that mean?” — often from well-meaning, although ignorant individuals, many Auschwitz survivors faced a conundrum: “how do I tell this stranger what this tattoo on my arm is?”
 “How do I tell them how and why I got it?”
 “How do I have a conversation with someone who has no idea what Auschwitz is?”

-The preceding are some of themes in The Obligation, which will have its theatrical premiere sometime in the fall of 2017.
+The preceding are some of the major themes in The Obligation.
 For inquiries and more information, click here.